xiaoruizhi45/XYKS-OCR/README.txt

+This whole is just draft,
+Please don't hold any expectations.

-Notice !  compare.py is the lastest,
+Notice !  main.py is draft, compare.py is the lastest,
 But it still go wrong sometimes.

 Important !